Stay At Home Educator

 Fine motor exploration

-One preschooler noticed how some of the playdough got stuck in the playdough while making prints, and decided to explore what else would “stick to the playdough”.
-He made sure to add a leaf to each ball of playdough he stuffed into the playdough.
+One preschooler noticed how some of the pinecones got stuck in the playdough while making prints, and decided to explore what else would “stick to the playdough”.
+He made sure to stuff a leaf into various segments of the playdough.
 Great fine motor work and great counting opportunities, here!

 Learning about STEM